Jaydip-03/C-Practice/README.md

 # C-Practice
 this is for c language parctice

+# supergero-Marvel
+ironman

+# supergero-dc
+batman